learndog/wipdots/vim/vim_basic_usage.md

 * Join two lines, from first line in normal mode...
 J
 * TODO - Don't autoclose at position 1.
 Move cursor inside quotes (or just use jh/jl?)

+Moving Text Blocks (Visual lines)
+* Indent/Outdent... < and < after selecting lines (use . to repeat)
+* Indent/Outdent and keep selection...

 Search
 * / to search text in curr buffer (n or N for next or prev)
 * :BLines or \<Leader\>fb to fzf lines in the curr buffer (dbl click to go there)